-The Ingenious Invention of the Tower of the Winds
+The Anemoi and the Ingenious Invention of the Tower of the Winds

-The Tower of the Winds is said to have been built around 50 B.C. by a Macedonian astronomer by the name of Andronicus of Cyrrhus.
+The Tower of the Winds is said to have been built around 50 BC by a Macedonian astronomer by the name of Andronicus of Cyrrhus.
 This structure was built as a timepiece and is still standing today.
-The Tower of the Winds is 12.8 m in height and 7.9 m in diameter, and has an octagonal shape.
-Each of the tower’s side faces a point of the compass and is decorated by friezes depicting the personification of the Anemoi.
+The Tower of the Winds is 12.8 meters (41.99 ft.) in height and 7.9 meters (25.92 ft.) in diameter, and has an octagonal shape.
+Each of the tower’s sides face a point of the compass and are decorated by friezes depicting the personification of the Anemoi.
 It was these depictions that gave the tower its name.

-Anemoi, the eight winds of Greek mythology on the Tower of the Winds.
-Image source .
+Anemoi, the eight winds of Greek mythology on the Tower of the Winds. ( In Praise of Pure Reason )

 The Tower of the Winds as it stands today.
 Source: BigStockPhoto